jxyblog

 2. Obtain recordset_id

-3. The data you need to prepare is approximately as follows:
+3. The data that needs to be prepared is roughly as follows:

 adminname='hw123456789' Administrator account